joshwalters34/refactorhomework/README.md

 - changed the h3 tags in the benefit section to just be h3, and not mention the benefits class.
 ANd I only left 1 there, since they're all the same
 - did the same with the h2 tags, except I left the footer h2 tag since it's different
 - added anchors to the top menu to take me to the appropriate section on the page
+- changed the h2 tag in the footer to an h4 so that they fall in sequential order.
+I updated the font size to match the h2 tag

 CSS document organizatin
 - I went with main styles first